bbauska/W3Cx-5of5/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~ 32. illustration of hypertext documents (27) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image032.png?raw=true"
-  style="width:40%"
+  style="width:50%"
   title="Illustration of hypertext documents" alt="Illustration of hypertext documents." />
 </p>

-He envisioned a technology that would facilitate thoroughly interconnected documents.
+<p>He envisioned a technology that would facilitate thoroughly
+interconnected documents.
 He wanted authors to be able to connect an idea in one document to the source of the idea in another, or connect a statement with the data that backs up that statement.
 Traditionally this